atrij/facial_emotional_classifier/README.md

 For people who like reading, see this http://docs.opencv.org/3.1.0/da/df5/tutorial_py_sift_intro.html#gsc.tab=0

 Now with the idea to get more distinct and compact descriptors (Dimensionality Reduction), we perform a Principal Component Analysis (PCA) on the SIFT descriptors.To get more information on PCA, check out https://en.wikipedia.org/wiki/Principal_component_analysis

+Bag of Visual Vectors approach is now applied using kMeans clustering to build the image representation and each image is now a histogram of these clusters